alexts14/NewREADME/README.md

 ```
 So, we created a new env and made the .bw file here and copied it to windows so that we can visualize it in IGV
 ![image](https://github.com/user-attachments/assets/521db47c-04cb-4888-8093-f3c7ba387a01)
+# 04.04.2025
+It seems like something is wrong with the gtf file, as no gene annotations are appear in IGV